-- Staff person name, title and role with respect to the research project;
+- Staff person name, title, and role for the research project;

 - Name of the entity in which the investigator has an FCOI; and

 - The nature of the significant financial interest and its approximate dollar value.

 The National Institute of Health (NIH) as part of the US Public Health Services (PHS) has a financial conflict of interest (FCOI) regulation that includes disclosure, reporting, and training requirements (42 CFR Part 50, Subpart F, Promoting Objectivity in Research).